mayhemer/Git/git.md

 ... then it checkout automatically and you say good/bad git bisect reset                 # to end it

 ## To revert changes introduced by commit
 https://git-scm.com/docs/git-revert
 git revert <commit-B-SHA>
 ... to undo changes on a single file or directory from commit B, but retain them in the staged git checkout <commit-B-SHA> <file>

+## change origin/remote
+git remote get-url "origin"   # to check git remote set-url "origin" git@github.com:User/UserRepo.git